Shuyang19/cse15l-lab-reports/lab report1.md

 * the cluster status
 * the present time

-you are now on the remote server and you will see something like the below picture:
+You are now on the remote server and you will see something like the below picture:
 ![Image](5.jpg)

 -Now you have successfully connected to the CSE basement, and all commands will run on this computer.